evpl/xteps2/README.md

 }
 ```

+## Code examples

+You can find code examples in the [xteps2-examples repository](https://github.com/evpl/xteps2-examples).

 ## Configuration

-There are two ways to load parameters.
+There are two ways to use parameters.
 Be aware that higher source override lower one - properties from file can be
 overridden by system properties.

 | Priority | Source                               |